São Paulo: Climate

-According to the Köppen classification, the city has a humid subtropical climate (Cfa/Cwa).
+São Paulo features a humid subtropical climate (Köppen: Cwa, Trewartha: Cwal).
 In summer (January through March), the mean low temperature is about 19 °C and the mean high temperatures is near 28 °C. In winter, temperatures tend to range between 12 and 22 °C. The record high temperature was 37.8 °C on 17 October 2014 and the lowest -3.2 °C on 25 June 1918.

 The Tropic of Capricorn, at about 23°27' S, passes through north of São Paulo and roughly marks the boundary between the tropical and temperate areas of South America.
 Because of its elevation, however, São Paulo experiences a more temperate climate.
-The city experiences four seasons.
-The summer is warm and rainy.
+The summer is hot and rainy.
 Autumn and spring are transitional seasons.
-Winter is the coldest season, with cloudiness around town and frequently polar air masses.
+Winter is mild, but still the coldest season, with cloudiness around town and frequent polar air masses.
 Frosts occur sporadically in regions further away from the center, in some winters throughout the city.

 Rainfall is abundant, annually averaging 1454 mm.
 It is especially common in the warmer months averaging 219 mm and decreases in winter, averaging 47 mm.
 Neither São Paulo nor the nearby coast has ever been hit by a tropical cyclone and tornadic activity is uncommon.
 During late winter, especially August, the city experiences the phenomenon known as "veranico" or "verãozinho" ("little summer"), which consists of hot and dry weather, sometimes reaching temperatures well above 28 °C. On the other hand, relatively cool days during summer are fairly common when persistent winds blow from the ocean.
-On such occasions daily high temperatures may not surpass 20 °C, accompanied by lows often below 15 °C, however, summer can be extremely hot when a heat wave hits the city followed by temperatures around 34 °C, but in places with greater skyscraper density and less tree cover, the temperature can feel like 39 °C, as on Paulista Avenue for example.
+On such occasions daily high temperatures may not surpass 20 °C, accompanied by lows often below 15 °C, however, spring and summer can be extremely hot when a heat wave hits the city followed by temperatures around 34 °C, but in places with greater skyscraper density and less tree cover, the temperature can feel like 39 °C, as on Paulista Avenue for example.
 In the summer of 2014, São Paulo was affected by a heat wave that lasted for almost 4 weeks with highs above 30 °C, peaking on 36 °C. Secondary to deforestation, groundwater pollution, and climate change, São Paulo is increasingly susceptible to drought and water shortages.